-IGH-MYC rearrangements are detected in up to 85% of cases of Burkitt lymphoma at diagnosis.
-They are also seen in diffuse large B-cell lymphoma (DLBCL), multiple myeloma and plasmablastic lymphoma.
+IGH-MYC rearrangements are detected in up to 85% of cases of Burkitt lymphoma at diagnosis1.
+They are also seen in diffuse large B- cell lymphoma (DLBCL)2, multiple myeloma and plasmablastic lymphoma^{3,4}.

-In an IGH-MYC rearrangement the translocation breakpoints on chromosome 14 are clustered to a narrow region 5' to the intron enhancer of the immunoglobulin heavy chain, whereas the breakpoints on chromosome 8 can occur more than 340kb upstream of MYC, with no preferential site.
+In an IGH-MYC rearrangement the translocation breakpoints on chromosome 14 are clustered to a narrow region 5' to the intron enhancer of the immunoglobulin heavy chain, whereas the breakpoints on chromosome 8 can occur more than 340kb upstream of MYC, with no preferential site5.
 The translocation brings MYC into close proximity to the IGH enhancer and results in the up-regulation of MYC.
-Over-expression of the transcription factor stimulates gene amplification, resulting in uncontrolled cell proliferation.
+Over-expression of the transcription factor stimulates gene amplification, resulting in uncontrolled cell proliferation6.

+Probe Specification

-Probe Specification cMYC, 8q24.21, Red IGH, 14q32.33, Green
+cMYC, 8q24.21, Red IGH, 14q32.33, Green

-The IGH/cMYC Plus product consists of probes, labelled in green, proximal to the Constant, and within the Variable segment of the IGH region, and cMYC probes, labelled in red.
+The IGH/cMYC product consists of probes, labelled in green, covering the Constant and Variable segments of the IGH gene, and cMYC probes, labelled in red.
 The cMYC probe mix contains a 220kb probe centromeric to the cMYC (MYC) gene and a second probe covering the 186kb region telomeric to the cMYC gene, including the D8S1644 marker.